-- Year-round shelter beds are administered by providers in only eight municipalities (Barstow, Big Bear Lake, Hesperia, Ontario, Redlands, San Bernardino, Victorville, and Yucca Valley), with only 62% of unsheltered persons living in those cities. - Six communities identified between 50-100 unsheltered persons in their areas and had no beds available for unsheltered persons (Colton, Fontana, Rialto, Highland, Joshua Tree, and Montclair). - The number of emergency shelter beds increased by 29% from 257 beds in 2017 to 331 beds in 2020. - The total number of beds provided by motel vouchers decreased by 17% from 164 beds in 2017 to 137 in 2021. - Due to the lack of a centralized tracking system coupled with the vast geography of the county acting as a barrier to access, on any given night, 13% of shelter beds remain vacant.
+- Year-round shelter beds are administered by providers in only eight municipalities (Barstow, Big Bear Lake, Ontario, Redlands, San Bernardino, Twentynine Palms, Victorville, and Yucca Valley), with only 67% of unsheltered persons living in those cities. - Four communities identified 50 or more unsheltered persons in their areas and had no beds for unsheltered persons (Colton, Fontana, Rialto, and Highland). - The number of emergency shelter beds increased by 92% from 257 beds in 2017 to 493 beds in 2022. - The total number of beds provided by motel vouchers increased 48% from 164 beds in 2017 to 243 in 2022. - Due to the lack of a centralized tracking system, coupled with the vast geography of the county acting as a barrier to access, on any given night, 18% of shelter beds remain vacant.